Fantasy in the Sky: Magic Kingdom

-The Magic Kingdom version of the show has changed so much over the years.
-The show now inherits pyrotechnics from other spectaculars such as Once Upon a Time, Wishes and Happily Ever After.
-This fireworks spectacular used to be in Mickey's Not So Scary Halloween Party for a single year, but it can still be seen during the New Year's Eve special events.
-The spectacular is presented to the park four times every year from December 30, to January 1.
-The first performance is at 7:00 PM while the second performance is at 11:50 PM.
-Until 2017, the 7:00 PM performance of the show was actually Holiday Wishes instead of Fantasy in the Sky but it still has the big New Year's Eve finale.
+The Magic Kingdom version of the show received many updates during its tenure.
+Along with multiple soundtrack changes throughout its lifespan, it received electronic firework launching technology in its final years.
+The show now uses technologies used by other presentations such as Once Upon a Time, Wishes and Happily Ever After.
+These, along with the show, can still be seen during New Year's Eve and the day before.
+The spectacular is shown four times every year.
+Its first performance is on December 30, serving as a rehearsal before its main showing on December 31.
+On both of these nights, the first performance is at 7:00 PM while the second and main performance is at 11:50 PM.
+These shows are joined by perimeter fireworks and a New Year's finale for the occasion.
+Until 2017, the 7:00 PM performance of the show was replaced by Holiday Wishes before showing the New Year's finale.

+A special version used to be shown in Mickey's Not So Scary Halloween Party from 1995 to 2004, with a Halloween-themed tag at the end, until it was replaced by HalloWishes.

 Soundtrack

 The soundtrack for the Magic Kingdom 1990s version was released on two official albums: